 - TV: As a mama, I can usually tell if my children are too excited to sleep- and that happens often when we travel.
 Some nights- when I’m sure sleep isn’t happening- I turn on the TV.
 The challenge is not having access to On Demand like we do at home.
 I’ve found a couple go-to channels that aren’t overly exciting for my kids (in other words- the shows don’t keep them awake!)
 We like HGTV and Food Network and occasionally we find appropriate shows on Discovery or History Channel.

 - Pandora: No one in our family sleeps with noisemakers at home.
 However, sometimes at hotels you just need something to drown out the silence (or other guests in the hall!)
 Last summer I found the BEST Pandora station for surviving hotels with kids: Sleepytime Tunes (children’s radio.)
 The playlists are all instrumental, but they’re popular artists and songs.
 No annoying lullaby melodies that stay in your head- I think Brent and I enjoy it as much as the kids!
+My kids also love listening to kid song on youtube, they really love that channel!

 Although at this point I consider myself an expert, I’m always looking for new tips!
 How do you survive at hotels with kids?